-- Complete the committee recommendation form and submit it to the director of graduate studies and then the Graduate College.
+- Complete the committee recommendation form and submit it to the graduate program coordinator for DGS approval.

 - Reserve a room for your oral examination.
-(Contact the GPC when requesting a BioE classroom.)
+(Use the Room Reservation site when requesting a BioE classroom.)

 One week prior to the oral exam

 - Provide copies of your completed research proposal to each committee member.